 The new guidelines say that any exercise has benefits, and the benefits start right away.
 In fact, just getting up and moving around during the day helps, so move more and sit less.
 To get the full benefits for adults, the guidelines recommend at least 150 to 300 minutes of moderate-intensity aerobic activity every week.
 Examples of moderate-intensity aerobic activities are brisk walking or fast dancing.
 Adults should also include strength exercises at least two days per week.
 Strength exercise – also called resistance training – is any exercise that causes your muscles to push or pull against resistance.
 Examples include weights, exercise machines, and push-ups.

-How to Get Started: Creating a Workout Plan
+How to Start Exercising: Creating a Workout Plan

 If you are out of shape or you have any type of long-term disease or disability, the guidelines recommend talking to your health care provider first.
 Find out what type and how much exercise is safe for you.